zephyrproject-rtos/zephyr/doc/collaboration/documentation/modular.rst

 Guidelines: Specific things to do.

-The |project| strives for full modularization of content.
+The Zephyr Project strives for full modularization of content.
 The modularization is still a work in progress and new content must be structured following this guidelines.